Crete's Culinary Sanctuaries donates tickets to National Public Radio

 and produced.
 Then we show them how to prepare it.
 When you dine in the villages, the only

 store-bought items are the tableware!
 Even the salt is collected from secret coves.
-Each season
+Each

-variety of fruits and vegetables to choose from.
-Local chefs teach us to eat the way they do – let the
+offer an incredible variety of fruits and vegetables to choose from.
+Local chefs teach us to eat

-true flavors shine on their own without much flash.
-There is nothing like fresh mizithra cheese and
+the way they do – let the true flavors shine on their own without much flash.
+There is nothing like

-olive oil straight from the spigot on a crunchy piece of homemade dakos bread with a sprinkling of
+fresh mizithra cheese and olive oil straight from the spigot on a crunchy piece of homemade

-wild oregano.
-It’s even better when you participated in making or collecting some of the
+dakos bread with a sprinkling of wild oregano.
+It’s even better when you participated in making

-ingredients.
-In the springtime, there’s lamb on the spit, snails and horta (wild greens).
-Summer
+or collecting some of the ingredients.
+In the springtime, there’s lamb on the spit, snails and

-is for beekeeping and winemaking.
-During the winter, the island becomes one huge olive oil
+horta (wild greens).
+Summer is for beekeeping and winemaking.
+During the winter, the island

-production operation.
-Villagers work around the clock in their community factories.
+becomes one huge olive oil production operation.
+Villagers work around the clock in their

 CL: When did you start cooking?

 When I could reach the stove.
-In the old holiday photos, I’m never just relaxing on the couch with a
+In the old holiday photos, I’m never just relaxing on the couch with

-nice glass of wine: I’ve got my hands in a bowl of spinach or I’m serving baklava.
+a nice glass of wine: I’ve got my hands in a bowl of spinach or I’m serving baklava.
 I took many

 cooking classes in San Francisco and Paris just for fun during the time I worked at the law firm.